-Inspired by the museum’s own Shuttlecocks by Claes Oldenburg and Coosje van Bruggen, this handmade mug by local ceramicist Irma Starr is made of glazed stoneware, and features hand-stamped feather textures.
+Inspired by the museum’s own Shuttlecocks by Claes Oldenburg and Coosje van Bruggen, this mug, designed local ceramicist Irma Starr, is made of glazed stoneware, and features hand-stamped feather textures.

-About Irma Starr: Based in Kansas City, Irma Starr is a renowned potter who creates collectible works of art in the style of 17th-century style pottery.
-Her work can be found at leading museums such as the Nelson Atkins-Museum of Art and the Smithsonian American Art Museum.
+Based in Kansas City, Irma Starr is a renowned potter who creates collectible works of art in the style of 17th-century style pottery.
 She is accomplished in a multitude glazing techniques: combing, feathering, marbling, and slip-trailing.
 Starr has been commissioned by private connoisseurs, museums, companies, and the White House to create commemorative pieces.